Jubatian/rrpge-spec/specs/boot.rst

 - Source B2: 0x0000
 - Source B3: 0x0000

+The low half-palette registers are all set zero, so color indices 0 - 7 are used, and no X expansion takes place.

 Source 0 sets up positioned source on Peripheral RAM bank 0 of 80 cells width, with zero as colorkey.
 This is useful for non-scrolling display.